 Phonological awareness difficulties (and the subset, phonemic awareness) come from language processing delays, exacerbated by the challenges of learning English.

 Being able to process language is one the brain’s most challenging functions since natural language is lightning fast.
 The processing of words as whole sounds for listening and speech is not so hard.
 It’s the additional processing clarity skills — think, auditory pixels — needed for phonemic awareness that are challenging.
 Many children do not fully develop so called natural language-speed processing until after the age at which they are expected to read.

-And so, an inability to master phonological awareness before they are biologically and cognitively ready puts many children behind in reading from the outset.
-And in today’s standardized system, with annual reading milestones, it’s a stress point for everyone, parent and child.
+And so, an inability to master phonics because they are not biologically and cognitively ready puts many children behind in reading from the outset.
+And in today’s standardized system, with annual reading milestones, it’s a stress point for parent, teacher and child.

 Furthermore, there is a reason many English language learners struggle with English, Its so-called orthographic depth makes it a hard language to read with a higher incidence of dyslexia than most other languages.
 English is a phonetic language that requires great precision, making the basic and essential starting skill of sounding out difficult:

-- Phonemic awareness requires language processing at 40 sounds a second
+- Phonemic awareness skills require language processing at 40 sounds a second

 - Sounds are represented in 250 different spellings (e.g., /f/ as in ph, f, gh, ff)